SevaKumar/SQLite/README.md

 ## 002_import_export_csv.sql

 This script imports a csv file containing information about all hospitals in the United States.
 Summarize the data by tallying the number of hospitals in each state.
 Export the summary to a CSV file.
 [Blog](https://sevakumar.blogspot.com/2022/08/the-sqlite-import-and-export-process.html)

+## 003_json_load.sql

+This script imports live JSON data from the Census Bureau into the sqlite database.
+More importantly, it shows the steps taken to solve an unexpected problem.
+[Blog]()